Speaking Natural Finishes series

 Herbal Lime Plaster

 This plaster shows resistance to erode with water splashing on it after settling of lime.
-Excellent water-proofing qualities makes it perfect for Water tanks and bathrooms.
+Excellent water-proofing qualities make it perfect for Water tanks and bathrooms.

 Thappi and Araish Plaster